akashgunjegaon/Collaborative-distributed-science-guide/docs/index.md

-# Welcome to the Imageomics Institute Guide!
+# Welcome to the Collaborative Distributed Science Guide!

 This website hosts guides to Imageomics workflows, documentation, and general best-practices for collaborative science.
 We aim to provide a helpful resource for a broad base of scientists working in the field of [_imageomics_](wiki-guide/Glossary-for-Imageomics.md/#imageomics) and beyond.